-Florida has long been known as one of the country’s most popular vacation destinations.
-Whether it’s the cool vibes of South Beach, the oodles of family fun that can be found in Orlando or the wild wetlands of the Everglades, there really is something in Florida for everyone.
+The Sunshine State has long been known as one of the country’s most popular vacation destinations.
+Whether it’s a Florida Keys road trip, multigenerational trips to Orlando parks, or the wild wetlands of Ten Thousand Islands, there really is something in Florida for everyone, including those looking for a quiet getaway.

-But, for those looking to get off the beaten path just a little bit, Pine Island is the place to be.
 Today’s guest contributor, Fred Mays from North Texas Active Life, is here with some great recommendations for finding active travel on Pine Island.
-From fishing to kayaking to just taking it easy, this is the spot to be!
+From fishing to kayaking to just taking it easy, you’ll find a fun combination of active fun and relaxation!

 It sits off the southwest Florida coast, just north of Fort Myers, tied to the mainland by a tenuous two-lane drawbridge, and is arguably the most laid-back island in the Sunshine State.
 There are no beaches, few hotels, no high-rise condos.
 So what draws people to Pine Island?